The Gruffalo (film): Plot

 In an autumn forest, a red squirrel mother finds a nut.
 Her children are playing until they see an owl.
 The mother squirrel drops the nut as she escapes from the owl, but her children ask her to tell them a story before she retrieves it.
 So she tells the story of a mouse strolling through a deep dark wood.

 The mouse tries to find a nut to eat so he makes a journey to a beautiful nut tree.
 He encounters three animals along the way who wish to eat him.
-He first meets a fox, who tries to persuade Mouse to come and have lunch with him.
-Mouse responds by making up a fictional story about a "Gruffalo", a monster with "terrible tusks and terrible claws and terrible teeth in his terrible jaws".
+He first meets a fox, who tries to persuade the mouse to come and have lunch with him.
+The mouse responds by making up a story that he is instead having lunch with a "Gruffalo", a monster with "terrible tusks and terrible claws and terrible teeth in his terrible jaws".
 When he tells the fox that the Gruffalo's favourite food is "roasted fox", the fox runs away in fright.

 The mouse uses the same trick to survive encounters with an owl and a snake, telling them that the Gruffalo's favourite food is "owl ice cream" and "scrambled snake", respectively, while adding details about the Gruffalo's appearance at each encounter.
 Later, the three animals meet and talk about their encounters with the mouse and realize they have been tricked.

 The mouse finally reaches the nut tree and suddenly comes face to face with a real Gruffalo, exactly as he had described it.
 When the Gruffalo catches and threatens to eat him, the mouse uses his wits again and says that everyone in the wood is afraid of him, asking the Gruffalo to follow him and see.
 As the two of them meet the predators, the presence of the Gruffalo frightens them away, but the Gruffalo believes they are afraid of the mouse.
 As the Gruffalo prepares to eat the mouse, the mouse's stomach growls and he says his favorite food is Gruffalo crumble, causing the Gruffalo to retreat in fear.
 Finally safe, he finds the nut from earlier, which the Gruffalo had knocked down, and eats it in peace.

 When the mother squirrel ends her story, the children feel better and they all go to retrieve their nut as snow begins to fall.